-In office buildings, there are many potential external and internal threats at play.
+When it comes to office building security, there are many potential external and internal threats at play.
 However, due to their unique characteristics — being neither entirely restricted or open — you must put in a lot of thought into the systems and processes you choose.

 For this reason, we’ve created an office building security checklist that will help you identify the security systems you need to deter and stop external and internal threats.